bsv-blockchain/gitbook-poc-solutions/onboardings/onboarding-catalog/get-bsv/gate.md

 # ⚡ Gate Exchange Onboarding Guide for BSV Tokens

-**Gate Exchange** ([gate.io](https://www.gate.io)) is a global cryptocurrency exchange platform offering a wide variety of digital assets, including Bitcoin SV (BSV).
+**Gate Exchange** ([gate.io](https://www.gate.io)) is a global cryptocurrency exchange platform offering a wide variety of digital assets, including BSV.
 It focuses on security, liquidity, and user-friendly trading features.

 ---